 Owing Fixed Income Instruments is suggested.
 But the same needs to be done due diligently.
 Invest in these assets not more than 15 to 20% of your portfolio or as per your financial condition & risk-averse behavior.

-A conservative investor can own safe assets while risky investors can choose to limit owning Fixed income instruments and prefer owing risky assets such as Equity & Crypto.
+A conservative investor can own safe assets while risky investors can choose to limit owning Fixed income instruments and prefer owning risky assets such as Equity & Crypto.

 That’s it about Fixed Income Instruments.
 Hope this video helps you in your future investment decisions.

-Fixed income instruments, or fixed-income securities, are a type of investment that pays a fixed rate of interest and eventually refunds the primary investment bond’s money at the bond’s maturity.
+Fixed-income instruments, or fixed-income securities, are a type of investment that pays a fixed rate of interest and eventually refunds the primary investment bond’s money at the bond’s maturity.
 Fixed-income securities are financial products that pay investors a predetermined rate of interest in the form of coupon payments.
 Interest is normally paid semi-annually while the principal invested matures and is returned to the investor.